 19. Use LED Lights

 Switch out your older lightbulbs for LEDs to cut your energy usage significantly—even up to 90% over the long term.
-With lower wattage use and longer lifespans, LED light bulbs reduce the overall cost of electricity.
+With lower wattage use and longer lifespans, LED light bulbs to reduce the overall cost of electricity.

 20. Wash and Dry by Hand